atharva-729/Movie-Recommendation-System/README.md

    - **TF-IDF Vectorization:** Applies TF-IDF (Term Frequency-Inverse Document Frequency) vectorization using `TfidfVectorizer` from scikit-learn.
 This technique helps capture the importance of words within the input text.
 Experiments are conducted to determine the optimal `max_features` parameter, which in this case is set to 5000.
    - **Cosine Similarity:** Calculates cosine similarity between the user's input and each movie/TV show in the vectorized space.
 Cosine similarity measures how similar two documents are based on the angle between their vector representations.
    - **Recommendation Generation:** Sorts the movies/TV shows based on their cosine similarity scores in descending order.
 The top 10 most similar items are presented as recommendations for the user.
+   -  **Example**: For input "Harry Potter and the Chamber of Secrets", the code outputs the following recommendation (first is the most similar):  <br>
+> Harry Potter and the Order of the Phoenix
+> Harry Potter and the Prisoner of Azkaban
+> Harry Potter and the Goblet of Fire
+> Harry Potter and the Philosopher's Stone
+> Harry Potter and the Half-Blood Prince
+> Dragonslayer
+> The Craft
+> The Sorcerer's Apprentice
+> Thunder and the House of Magic
+> Return to Oz

 **2. [Netflix Recommendation.ipynb](https://www.kaggle.com/code/atharva729/netflix-recommendation)**